diffpy/pyobjcryst/README.rst

 pyobjcryst is available for Python 3.7 (deprecated), and 3.8 to 3.11.

-Note regarding windows: on conda-forge, pyobjcryst 2.2.3 is available for python3.7 only, and version 2.2.4 is available for python 3.8 and 3.9 using a `pypy` environment rather than the regular cpython interpreter.
+Note regarding windows: on conda-forge, pyobjcryst 2.2.3 is available for python3.7 only, and versions >=2.2.4 are available for python 3.8 and 3.9 using a `pypy` environment rather than the regular cpython interpreter.

 Using conda (recommended)